sbhjt-gr/whisperlang/README.md

 ## License

-This project is licensed under the GNU AFFERO GENERAL PUBLIC LICENSE v3.0 License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU AFFERO GENERAL PUBLIC v3.0 License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments